phgeiger/rnn_multistep_ahead_forecasting/README.md

 To give a specific example of the problem: for our Max Planck Tuebingen campus cafeteria I'd like to forecast congestion (more specifically: queue length).
 The cafeteria opens at 11:30.
 Say it's 12:30, and I'd like to predict congestion for the remaining open time till 14:30.
 In my current data, congestion is measured every 5 minutes.

-Before going into details, let me emphasize that these are just preliminary notes, I'm not claiming that I have fully understood the problem and available approaches.
+Before going into details, let me emphasize that these are just preliminary notes, I'm not claiming that I have a complete understanding about available approaches.
 Please feel free to get in touch if you have any comments!

 ## High-level background